djangraw/EvaluateTaskTiming/README.md

 Outputs the results as figures and a single-row text file for comparison across task designs.

-See python EvaluateTaskTiming.py -h for command-line usage and input information, or import and use the EvaluateTaskTiming function as in RunSingleBoxcarTest.py.
+See python effigenia -h for command-line usage and input information, or import and use the EvaluateTaskTiming function as in RunSingleBoxcarTest.py.

 Samples of all three timing file types can be found in the SampleTimingFiles folder.